 Oversight committees are used to cope with these situations.
 The ethics "watchdog", or the oversight committee, aims to help focus on behaviour problems without going into personal accusations and avoiding "witch hunts".
 The oversight committee is in fact an ethics institution composed of one or more persons who collect evidence and actively meet with police officers and the public in order to gain a better overview of the job requirements of the former and the expectations of the latter.
 It forms an 'ethical border' allowing complaints to be recorded.
 The objective of such gathering of information is to understand the roots of deviant behaviour reported to the committee, rather than to sanction.
 This committee is not a mediating body, but an oversight one, an ethical watchdog, hence its task of collecting sensitive information.
-Unlike a monitoring committee is primarily to identify risk areas and challenging situations, based on information collected.
+Unlike a monitoring committee, which would transmit information gathered to ethical committees or the courts, the work of the oversight committee is primarily to identify risk areas and challenging situations, based on information collected.
 The oversight committee, in cooperation with the police personnel, management and the ethical bodies, based on depersonalised information, suggests changes to existing procedures in order gradually to correct and curb deviant behaviour.
 The public may submit ethics related complaints.